Ajay Goel Lab

 In addition to his research, he likes to play golf and travel with his family around Los Angeles.

-Silei Sui graduated from Dalian Medical University with a Ph.D. in oncology and worked on molecular mechanism and clinical significance of colorectal cancer before joining City of Hope.
-After graduation, she worked as a visiting postdoctor under the guidance of Ajay Goel, Ph.D., M.S., at City of Hope.
-Her aim is to identify clinical biomarkers on improving the survival and treatment effect of colorectal cancer based on multi-omics NGS approach.
+Silei Sui graduated from Dalian Medical University with a Ph.D. in oncology and worked on the molecular mechanism and clinical significance of colorectal cancer before joining City of Hope.
+After graduation, she worked as a visiting postdoctoral under the guidance of Ajay Goel, Ph.D., M.S., at City of Hope.
+She aims to identify clinical biomarkers for improving the survival and treatment effect of colorectal cancer based on a multi-omics NGS approach.

 Outside of work, she enjoys fitness and listening to music.